LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 What Are LangChain Tools and Why Do They Matter?

 A LangChain tool is a Python function wrapped in metadata that tells the LLM what the function does, what inputs it expects, and when to use it.
 The LLM reads this metadata, decides whether to call the tool, generates the correct arguments, and your code executes the function with those arguments.
-You'll need Python 3.10+, langchain 0.3+, and langchain-openai (pip install langchain langchain-openai langchain-community).
+You need Python 3.10+, langchain 0.3+, and langchain-openai (pip install langchain langchain-openai langchain-community).
+If you are new to LangChain, start with our LangChain quickstart first.

 Running this prints something like: